FrancescAlted/filter-pipeline/report/report.md

 bcolz (bcolz.blosc.org) is a simple dataset container written in Python.
-As it comes with a single Blosc filter that can read and write directly to final containers that are returned to users, I'll be using it for comparison purposes with the filter implementation in HDF5.
+As it comes with a single Blosc filter that can read and write directly to final containers that are returned to users, I'll be using it for comparison purposes with the filter pipeline in HDF5.

 PyTables as a 'good enough' tool for HDF5 benchmarking
 ------------------------------------------------------

-PyTables is a Python wrapper to part of the functionality of the HDF5 library, and it will be used as a replacement of C benchmarks because its performance is quite similar for our purposes.
+PyTables is a Python wrapper to the HDF5 library, and it will be used as a replacement of C benchmarks because its performance is quite similar for our purposes (except for multithreading, see below).

-For example, for creating files (-w flag) we see similar performance:
+For example, for creating files (-w flag):

 ```
 francesc@francesc:~/filter-pipeline$ rm c-bench.h5; BLOSC_NTHREADS=1 ./c-bench -w